simonward87/dotfiles-pi/README.md

 ssh-add ~/.ssh/id_ed25519
 ```

-10. Create a config file in `~/.ssh`, and set the permissions to `600`
+10. Create a config file in `~/.ssh` with `600` permissions

 ```sh
 touch ~/.ssh/config && chmod 600 ~/.ssh/config
 ```

-11. Add the new key so it is referenced by Github by default
+11. Add the new key so it is used for Github

 ```
 Host github.com